 The International Education program at the UMass Amherst College of Education has been at the forefront of cutting edge approaches to international education and development for over 50 years.
 This top-ranked Master of Education program, taught by world-class UMass Amherst faculty, delivers hands-on practical experience through a field-based, rigorous curriculum.
 Serve your local community by completing your coursework close to home.

 Through the completion of 12 classes (36 credits) in a comprehensive and agile course of study, our M.Ed. students engage in experiential and academic projects to grow as scholar-practitioners engaged in socially just approaches to education and development.
-The built-in flexibility allows you to complete your degree in as little as 12 months, and fully online or in a mix of online and on-campus classes.
+The built-in flexibility allows you to complete your degree in as little as 12 months, and fully online.

 We seek candidates from a wide range of personal, professional, and academic backgrounds.
 Our students benefit from sharing their diverse perspectives and real-world knowledge.
 The online learning format prioritizes collaboration between students and faculty.
 Our program engages educators in critical inquiry and reflection to develop socially just approaches to equitable educational solutions around the world.